TheArturthur/CoppermindScraper/Cosmere/Singer.md

 Singers have orange blood.
 They possess a heart which pumps blood through their body in a closed circulatory system.

 ### Endoskeleton
-Their endoskeletons are made up of red-coloured bones.
+Their endoskeletons are made up of red-colored bones.
 They are known to possess a sternum, which is fused with their gemheart.
 Within the bone is a white marrow-like substance.

 ### Epidermis and Epidermal Marblings
 The most apparent sign of their non-human nature is the epidermis; it is covered in marblings, swirls of various colors - red, black or white.
 Most singers have dichromatic epidermides, usually red-black or red-white, but other combinations are also a possibility.
 These marblings can manifest in various ways, both as delicate swirls and large, wind-swept patterns.
 There are singers whose skin is trichromatic, but they are extremely rare relative to the dichromatic phenotype.
 The color whitening at the edges is a sign of age and senescence.
 Their hair can be a shade of black or a combination of colors but is typically orange or red – colors that do not appear to occur naturally in Rosharan humans, outside of those with partial singer genetic admixture.
 There is a relationship between the color of singer hair and their individual marbling colors.
 Even singers in forms of power sweat with exertion.